-6.5.6 Resetting the communication settings
+6.5.6 Resetting the communication settings of an AM1000 without display

 If the communication settings of the Standard interface are no longer known, on devices with a display these settings may be locally displayed and modified.
 For devices without display this is not possible.
 The communication settings can then be reset to default settings via the reset button.